 There is a limit to the number of times you can use your visa to enter Suriname.

-For the Suriname e-Visa, you will have Single Entry.
+For the Suriname e-Visa, you will have Multiple Entry.

 Am I guaranteed admittance in Suriname as an e-Visa holder?